 It may seem a bit strange to go from the top to the bottom, but I know these positions for definite so it’s easier to do that and then work out the rest.

 M two least favourites just happen to be the last two titles: Five Are Together Again and Five Have a Mystery to Solve.
 Blyton, it is generally agreed, was starting to decline in writing powers towards the end of her career.
 You can argue when the decline started but it was definitely in the early 60s, and these books were published in 1962 and 1963 respectively.
-Banshee Towers (generally regarded as a very weak title) came out in 1961, and her very last full-length novel (again, wildly regarded as not up to her usual standard) was The Hidey-Hole in 1964.
-Saying that, I love Five Go to Demon’s Rocks and that was a 1961 book, and not everything from that period was bad.
+Banshee Towers (generally regarded as a very weak title) came out in 1961, and her very last full-length novel (again, widely regarded as not up to her usual standard) was The Hidey-Hole in 1964.
+Saying that, I love Five Go to Demon’s Rocks and that was a 1961 book, so not everything from that period was bad.

 Anyway, writing skill aside, why do I like these less than the others?

 Five Have a Mystery to Solve has just never ranked that highly for me.
 There are parts I like – the journey down the well for example – but it irks me that the sea-faring Five are foolish enough to get stranded on an island.
 I also dislike Wilfrid all the way though (even if he improves) so that doesn’t help.
-This is one I had in rather an ugly paperback (which, if I remember rightly, had the blurb from another book on the back.
+This is one I had in rather an ugly paperback (which, if I remember rightly, had the blurb from another book on the back).

 Somehow the left book seemed uglier than the right one.